prabhm512/prabhm512.github.io/README.md

-# Homework Assignments
+# Mini-Projects

 ## Description

-This repository will contain all homework assignments for the full-stack web development bootcamp.
+This repository contains implementations of industry relevant web development technologies.

+The practical stature of these mini-projects will allow me to gain a stronger grasp on web development technologies/concepts.

 ## Project Status